NovIrina/lab-1-kafka/README.md

 ## Dataset
-The final dataset was created based on data provided by <a href="https://www.kaggle.com/datasets/anandshaw2001/imdb-data"> IMBD </a>, with the main purpose of film rating prediction (classification task).
+The dataset was created based on data provided by <a href="https://www.kaggle.com/datasets/anandshaw2001/imdb-data"> IMBD </a>, with the main purpose of film rating prediction (classification task).
 The final dataset contains only a part of the original dataset with preliminary processing of target to classification task.
-In addition, data analysis (EDA) was performed, which provided insight into the characteristics of the data, that was taking into consideration in the preprocessing final dataset.
+In addition, data analysis (EDA) was performed, which provided insight into the characteristics of the data, that was taking into consideration in the preprocessing stage final dataset.

+To download the final dataset use the following <a href="https://drive.google.com/file/d/1UydkxlfkVIlImJlA4WJqNQKSiNX75EVE/view?usp=sharing"> link </a>.
+After downloading, put the downloaded dataset in the `data` folder.

 ## Run project
 1. Create virtual environment